Some toy models of self-organized criticality in percolation: Introduction

+Hence, the partition function~$Z_n$ is equal to the probability that the random non-increasing function~$t\mapsto F_n\big(\omega(t)\big)$ admits a fixed point.
+This leads us to build the coupling step by step, and to consider a (random) stopping time~$T$ located just before this function goes under the first bisector (see figure~\ref{PointFixe}).
+We then obtain a lower bound on the probability that the next steps of the coupling lead to a fixed point.

+Because this instant~$T$ when we try to force a fixed point typically occurs for a percolation parameter close to~$p_c$, the classical estimates available in subcritical or supercritical percolation are of no use.
+Indeed, we need to study the behaviour of~$F_n$ as~$p$ decreases towards~$p_c$, and to show that~$F_n$ does not vary too abruptly close to the critical point.
+Our problem is therefore closely related to a question of finite-size scaling, i.e., the behaviour of the model when one takes~$n\rightarrow\infty$ and~$p\rightarrow p_c$ simultaneously (see~\cite{Birth, NearCriticalPerco}).

+Yet, we are able to bypass the use of (unproven) scaling laws thanks to the geometric argument of section~\ref{section_intermede}, which is quite general and does not rely on the near-critical behaviour of~$F_n$.
+Roughly speaking, this geometric result indicates that to cut a piece of a precise size out of a subgraph of~$\Z^d$ of size~$N$, one only needs to close~\smash{$O(N^{(d-1)/d})$} edges.
+This geometric argument allows us to implement a surgery procedure on the configuration~$\omega(T)$ which leads to a fixed point by forcing a reasonable number of edges to be closed in the subsequent steps of the coupling.
+The surgery procedure is different for each of the three considered models, but the core ingredient is always this graph separation result.

-An important goal is to build a similar model of self-organized criticality associated with the Ising model.
+\begin{remark} An important goal is to build a similar model of self-organized criticality associated with the Ising model.
 A natural strategy consists in adapting the results presented here to the FK percolation model.
-However, our efforts in this direction have not succeeded so far.
-A major complication arises with the FK model.
+However, a major complication arises with the FK model.
 Indeed, in a dynamical coupling of the FK processes, there is already a phenomenon of self-organized criticality in the way the edges become open when one approaches the critical point from below~\cite{NearCriticalFKIsing}.
-As a consequence, our proof for the lower bound on the partition function is not valid in this context.
+Whereas in dynamical Bernoulli percolation, the opening times of the edges are independent, in FK percolation this independence property is lost, and groups of edges tend to become open simultaneously when~$p$ becomes close to~$p_c$.
+As a consequence, our construction of the fixed point using the geometric surgery procedure does not work any more in FK percolation, because it would require to control this phenomenon of simultaneous openings of edges, which is not yet well understood.
+Yet, in the article~\cite{Ising2DSOC}, we have managed to bypass this problem in the particular setting of the planar FK-Ising model, using the estimates about the near-critical regime proved by~\cite{CerfMessikh2011} in this context. \end{remark}